Fluent85/React-Employee-Directory/README.md

   * Sort the table by at least one category.

-  * Filter the users by at Devloper property.
+  * Filter the users by Developer property.

 ## Issues and future development